Aethor/fiction/README.md

 1. Download the Yago4.5 database
 2. Strip it down to a smaller version (see `strip_yago.py`)
 3. Extract a dataset from it in the format expected by TLogic (see `yago2dataset.py`)
-4. Train a rule file
+4. Train the TLogic module by extracting rules
+5. Generate new facts using these rules

 ### Details